JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/What_is_Blockchain.md

 > For the blockchain stored the data in the node, when want to update the data in the node, only need to get the data which is inside your node.
 So the speed is depend on the size you need to download.

 Block have 3 part
-        1.Information about the transaction (date, time, transfer amount) 2.Information about participants
+>1.Information about the transaction (date, time, transfer amount)
+>2.Information about participants
-            not include any identifying, only digital signature 3.Information about other block
+>>not include any identifying, only digital signature
+>3.Information about other block
-            the unique code call "hash"
+>>the unique code call "hash"
-                cryptographic codes created by special algorithms
+>>>cryptographic codes created by special algorithms

-        A single block can store 1 MB for data Blockchain is base on the transaction
+A single block can store 1 MB for data

-        Question:
+Blockchain is base on the transaction

-        2:39
+Question: 2:39
-            But in reality, a single block in blockchain can store 1MB of data and that's why, depending on the size of the transaction, a single block can store a few thousand transactions under one roof.
+>But in reality, a single block in blockchain can store 1MB of data and that's why, depending on the size of the transaction, a single block can store a few thousand transactions under one roof.

-            Is the one block store one transaction detail or many? one block include a lot of transaction and contract internal transaction.(ETH block)
+>Is the one block store one transaction detail or many?
+>>One block include a lot of transaction and contract internal transaction.(ETH block)

 How the blockchain work
 For block to be added to Blockchain
-            1.A transaction must occur
+>1.A transaction must occur
-            2.That transaction must be verified
+>            2.That transaction must be verified
-                miner will do the verify, check the transation, dollar amount and praticipant.
+>>                miner will do the verify, check the transation, dollar amount and praticipant.
-            3.The transaction must be stored in a block information include the praticipant digital signature transation dollar amount.
+>            3.The transaction must be stored in a block
+>>                information include the praticipant digital signature transation dollar amount.
-            4.That block must be given a hash hash is the unique code
+>4.That block must be given a hash
+                hash is the unique code
         After this 4 steps, the block can be add to the blockchain.